 Climate is the principal factor limiting forage production on this site.
-This site is dominated by soils in hydrologic group B and C, with localized areas in Hydrologic group D. Infiltration ranges from moderately slow to moderately rapid.
-Runoff potential for this site varies from moderate to high depending on soil hydrologic group and ground cover.
-In many cases, areas with greater than 75 percent ground cover have the greatest potential for high infiltration and lower runoff.
-An example of an exception would be where shortgrasses form a strong sod and dominate the site.
-Areas where ground cover is less than 50 percent have the greatest potential to have reduced infiltration and higher runoff (refer to NRCS Section 4, National Engineering Handbook (USDA-NRCS, 1972-2012) for runoff quantities and hydrologic curves).
+This site is dominated by soils in hydrologic groups B and C, with localized areas in hydrologic group D. Infiltration and runoff potential for this site varies from moderate to high depending on soil hydrologic group and water table.
+Runoff will be high on this site since the soil may be saturated.
+(Refer to NRCS Section 4, National Engineering Handbook (USDA-NRCS, 1972-2012) for runoff quantities and hydrologic curves).

 Rills and gullies should not typically be present.
 Water flow patterns should be barely distinguishable if at all present.
-Pedestals are only slightly present in association with bunchgrasses.
 Litter typically falls in place, and signs of movement are not common.
 Chemical and physical crusts are rare to non-existent.
 Cryptogamic crusts are present, but only cover 1 to 2 percent of the soil surface.